timjogorman/RicherEventDescription/guidelines.md

 TIMEX3, or as a manner adverb indicating speed of action:

 - I can write that report up in <5 minutes>. \a.
-The report will be ready at the time DOCTIME + 5 minutes. \b{.} When requested, I can write it up quickly, likely within 5 minutes.
+The report will be ready at the time DOCTIME + 5 minutes.
+> When requested, I
+can write it up quickly, likely within 5 minutes.

 - The party leader claims that Japan "can arm itself with nuclear weapons <overnight>" in response to the continued aggressions. \a.
-Japan can arm itself with nuclear weapons in the period of time from dusk on the day of DOCTIME to dawn the next day. \b{.} Japan can arm itself, whenever it chooses to, in around 12 hours, or, in a figurative sense, "abruptly.
+Japan can arm itself with nuclear weapons in the period of time from dusk on the day of DOCTIME to dawn the next day.
+> Japan can
+arm itself, whenever it chooses to, in around 12 hours, or, in a figurative sense, "abruptly.